Top 10 Least Known Countries In The World

 Photo: The Guardian |

-The official name of the then-British administration was changed from the "British Solomon Islands Protectorate" to "The Solomon Islands" in 1975, and self-government was achieved the following year.
-Independence was obtained, and the name changed to just "Solomon Islands" (without the definite article), in 1978.
-At independence, Solomon Islands became a constitutional monarchy.
-The Queen of Solomon Islands is Elizabeth II, represented by the Governor-General.
+The British administration of the time changed its official name from the "British Solomon Islands Protectorate" to "The Solomon Islands" in 1975.
+The following year, the islands gained their independence.
+After gaining independence, the name was dropped in 1978 and became simply "Solomon Islands" (without the definite article).
+Solomon Islands gained independence and established a constitutional monarchy.
+Elizabeth II, the Queen of the Solomon Islands, is represented by the Governor-General.

 10. Djibouti